odoo/documentation/content/legal/terms/partnership.rst

 PARTNER shall only receive the commission for the Maintenance of Covered Extra Modules as long as the customer does not notify ODOO that they want to stop Working with PARTNER.

-.. [#pcom1] “Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.
+.. [#pcom1] "Working with an Odoo Partner" and "Covered Extra Modules" are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.

 5 Fees